 (e) Only such business shall be conducted at an annual meeting of stockholders as shall have been brought before the meeting in accordance with the procedures set forth in this Section 2.12 (other than nominations for the election of directors, which are governed by Section 2.11 of these By-Laws).
 The Chairman of the Board of Directors or the Secretary may, if the facts warrant, determine that a notice received by the Corporation relating to an item of business proposed to be introduced at an annual meeting of stockholders does not satisfy the requirements of this Section 2.12 (including if the stockholder does not provide the information required under paragraph (c) of this Section 2.12 to the Corporation within five (5) business days after the record date for the meeting), and if it be so determined, shall so declare and any such business shall not be introduced at such meeting of stockholders, notwithstanding that proxies in respect of such matters may have been received.
-If the Chairman of a meeting of stockholders determines that business raised at the meeting and such business shall not be transacted notwithstanding that proxies in respect of such matters in respect of such business and properly brought before the meeting in accordance with the foregoing procedures, the Chairman shall declare to the meeting that the business was not properly brought before the meeting and such business shall not be transacted notwithstanding that proxies in respect of such business may have been received.
-Notwithstanding the foregoing provisions of this Section 2.12, if the stockholder (or a qualified representative of the stockholder) is not present at the annual meeting of stockholders of the Section 2.12, to be considered a qualified representative of the stockholder, a person must be a duly authorized officer, manager or partner of such stockholder or authorized by a writing executed by such stockholder (or a reliable reproduction or electronic transmission of the writing) delivered to the Corporation prior t
+If the Chairman of a meeting of stockholders determines that business raised at the meeting was not properly brought before the meeting and such business shall not be transacted notwithstanding that proxies in respect of such business of the Section 2.12, if the stockholder (or a qualified representative of the stockholder) is not present at the annual meeting of stockholders of the Corporation to propose such business, such proposed business shall not be transacted, notwithstanding that proxies in respect of such vote may have been received by the Corporation.
+For purposes of this Section 2.12, to be considered a qualified representative of the stockholder (or a reliable reproduction or electronic transmission of the writing) delivered to the Corporation prior to the making of such by such stockholder (or a reliable reproduction or electronic transmission of the writing) delivered to the Corporation prior to the making of such by such stockholder (or a reliable reproduction or electronic transmission of the writing) delivered to the Corporation prior to the making of such by such stockholder (or a reliable reproduction or electronic transmission of the writing) delivered to the Corporation prior